Lake Minnewaska

 Reeling in the Narrative

-One of our first challenges was connecting our core mechanic, fishing, directly to the narrative.
+One of our first challenges was connecting our core fishing mechanic directly to the narrative.
+So, we broke down it down into some core questions that needed answers.
 Why should players fish in the first place?
 How does catching a fish advance the story?
 What makes this action meaningful to the narrative?
-These were some of the first questions we struggled to answer early on.

 Catching Stories, One Entry at a Time

-If Sosa is reflecting on memories with his daughter, how do we communicate this to players in a way that sticks?
+If Sosa is reflecting on memories with his daughter, how do we communicate this to players in a way that sticks and feels natural?
 Dialogue alone was not enough since spoken lines were too easy to forget.
 We needed something persistent that players could return to.
 That’s where the journal came in.

 Important Takeaways